ipozdeev/it-skills-for-research/writing-with-latex.md

 [https://www.jstor.org/stable/10.1086/605130](https://www.jstor.org/stable/10.1086/605130 )
 ![figures/bibtex-file-loc-example-jstor.png](figures/bibtex-file-loc-example-jstor.png)

-### inserting the .bib database
+`JabRef` is a nice little reference manager that helps the user collect and organize references.
+Among other things, it can boast an auto-collect feature based on document identifiers such as [*ISBN*](https://en.wikipedia.org/wiki/International_Standard_Book_Number) or [*DOI*](https://en.wikipedia.org/wiki/Digital_object_identifier).
+Take a look at the [user's guide](https://docs.jabref.org/) for more information.

+### implementation
-Place biblatex package import statement in the [preamble](https://en.wikibooks.org/wiki/LaTeX/Document_Structure) of the document, not forgetting to specify the parameters:
+Place biblatex package import statement in the [preamble](https://en.wikibooks.org/wiki/LaTeX/Document_Structure#Preamble) of the document, not forgetting to specify the parameters:
 ```latex
 % bibliography
 \usepackage[